Scientific Fundamentals: Understanding Laws and Variables in Research

 Researchers must determine how to measure dependent variables accurately and dependably.
 This involves:

-standardized units relevant to the variable being measure -
+- Establish measurement units standardized units relevant to the variable being measure

-when and how frequently to collect data -
+- Determine measurement frequency when and how frequently to collect data

 For example, in an experiment study how different teaching methods affect student learning, the dependent variable might be tested scores, measure use standardized assessments administer after the teaching intervention.